50 Instagram-Worthy Honeymoon Spots

 WHERE TO STAY: Inkaterra Machu Picchu Pueblo Hotel (from $249, Inkaterra.com) is set on 12 secluded acres at the base of Machu Picchu and offers all the luxury amenities, as well as a vow renewal ceremony performed by a local shaman.

 WHAT TO DO: A sunrise trek is totally worth the early morning wake-up call.
-Insider tip: The first trainload of tourists arrives around noon, but before that, the place is all yours.
+Insider tip: The first trainload of tourists arrive around noon, but before that, the place is all yours.
 It's just you, the mysterious and mist-covered ancient city and some resident llamas.
 The city of Cusco is also a popular pit stop for tourists heading to Machu Picchu, but it's still full of authentic Peruvian charm.

 Most Adventurous: Galapagos Islands, Ecuador